-Here is your assignment: Ask the people in your family and neighborhood about the folktales and teaching stories that they know.
-Ask them to tell you their favorite story.
+Here is your assignment: Ask the people in your family and neighborhood to tell you what they know about birds and other animals.
+Ask them to tell you about their favorite bird or other animal or an animal you have never seen before.
 Write it down as best you can, or learn it well enough to tell it, and bring it into class.